stingraze/stingraze.github.io/README.md

 PocketBox is a dependency-free, BusyBox-inspired **virtual shell** written in plain JavaScript.
 It is designed to run from local files or a simple static web server.

+*Please note that this is still a work in progress, and some things might not work.

 It does **not** execute native programs, open a real device shell, or access the host filesystem.
 All commands operate on a small in-memory virtual filesystem.

 ## Included modes